Pre-flight risk linting for agent tools

 Exec

-Shell-out / interpreter / package-runner commands (bash -c, npx).
+Shell-out / interpreter / package-runner commands, plus unverified local sources.

 ✉️